-A federal criminal defense lawyer in Lubbock, TX helps people and businesses facing serious legal jeopardy in the federal court system – with potential outcomes like incarceration, financial ruin, and irreversible reputational damage.
+A federal criminal defense lawyer in Lubbock, TX represents clients in complex legal battles within the federal criminal justice system – with potential outcomes like incarceration, financial ruin, and irreversible reputational damage.

 Cases Handled